-The oven controller monitors the chamber shelving temperature using a thermocouple temperature probe extending into the chamber from the back wall.
+The oven controller monitors the chamber shelving temperature using a Resistance Temperature Detector (RTD) to measure the temperature by extending the RTD into the chamber from the back wall.
 In a vacuum environment, the probe senses the temperature of the shelf placed immediately above it.
-Placement of a shelf in close proximity to, but not in contact, with the probe is crucial for accurate measurement of the shelving temperature in the vacuum chamber.
+Placement of a shelf in close proximity to, but not in contact with, the probe is crucial for an accurate measurement of the shelving temperature in the vacuum chamber.